annasajkh/TextSynthTweetGenerator/README.md

 generate tweets using TextSynth AI

 # how to use this
-simply go to https://TextSynthTweetGenerator.annasvirtual.repl.co/{twitter_username} and wait for like 10 - 15 seconds sometime longer due to replit server lol
+simply go to https://TextSynthTweetGenerator.annasvirtual.repl.co/{twitter_username} and wait for like 10 - 15 seconds sometimes longer due to replit server lol